Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Introduction

 \section{Introduction}

 A ferroelectric is a material that possesses a permanent electric polarization that can be switched under the action of an external electric field.
 Typically, the emergence of the polar phase is accompanied by a structural transition from a high-symmetry paraelectric state down to a broken-symmetry state with a characteristic long-range dipolar ordering \cite{cochran_crystal_1960, jona_shirane_1993}.
-This effect is of wide use in technological applications, for instance in capacitors, where a ferroelectric is used as a high-$\kappa$ dielectric medium for effective energy and charge storage, as well as in piezoelectric devices, sensors and field-effect transistors \cite{muralt_ferroelectric_2000, scott_applications_2007, zhang_lead-free_2021, setter_ferroelectric_2006}.
+This effect is of wide use in technological applications, for instance in capacitors, whereferroelectrics are used as a high-$\kappa$ dielectric medium for effective energy and charge storage, as well as in piezoelectric devices, sensors and field-effect transistors \cite{muralt_ferroelectric_2000, scott_applications_2007, zhang_lead-free_2021, setter_ferroelectric_2006}.

 Density functional theory (DFT) calculations have complemented experimental efforts that have sought to understand the microscopic structure of ferroelectrics \cite{zhang_ferroelectric_2006,cohen_lattice_1990,ghosez_ab_1998,cohen_origin_1992}.
 Calculations done at the generalised gradient (GGA) level of theory have revealed details of the phonon instabilities in the cubic high-symmetry structure that cause the $\langle 111 \rangle$ displacements that are predicted by the eight site model~\cite{kotiuga_microscopic_2022,zhao_intrinsic_2022,pasciak_dynamic_2018}.
 However, studying ferroelectrics using DFT is computationally expensive.
 In the past researchers have thus been forced to use less-accurate, empirical models to study long time and length scale phenomena.
 Using such models is no longer necessary as there are now a host of machine learning methods \cite{bartok_gaussian_2010,behl-parr07prl,schutt_schnet_2018,park_accurate_2021,thompson_spectral_2015,shapeev_moment_2016,drautz_atomic_2019,pozdnyakov_smooth_2023,oord_regularised_2020} that offer a way to develop inexpensive models that have DFT-level accuracy for the energies and forces.
 There is clearly a problem with using such techniques to study ferroelectrics, however.
 Early work \cite{gigli_thermodynamics_2022, xie_ab_2022} in this direction has identified discrepancies between the temperatures at which structural transitions occur in the simulations and the temperatures at which these transitions occur in reality.
 These discrepancies are often reduced by introducing artificial corrections to the simulated pressure \cite{zhong_first-principles_1995, dieguez_ab_2004, tinte_quantitative_2003}.
 This additional pressure brings the simulation volume closer to the values seen in experiments and drives the predicted Curie temperature towards its experimental value.
 However, this correction tells us little about the physical origins for the discrepancies that are observed in simulations.